manumahendru/aie6-s3-py-rag-huggface/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+#### ✅ ANSWER #2:

+In the context of web applications, a user's session is the set of information that a server associates with that specific user only.
+In our application, we save the RAG pipeline (the uploaded document's embeddings + the chat model we will use for the user's questions) in the user's session.
+The reason we need to use this when working with Python is that every time the main() method is called on a user's message submission, Python (ie, the stack we have avaliable) cannot associate that incoming message with that user's original document or its embeddings.
+That association has to be maintained using chainlit's session feature.
+Finally, we can't store this session information in a global variable because that would overwrite one user's session information with another users's session information - because the global variables are shared for all method calls.

 ### On Message